Maternity and Paternity Leave

 Fathers and ante-natal care

-Unlike mothers-to-be, fathers do not have the right to take paid time off to attend ante-natal care.
-Nevertheless, many companies acknowledge the importance of the birth of a child and let their employees either take paid time off or make up the time later.
+Unlike mothers-to-be, fathers do not currently have the right to take paid time off to attend ante-natal care.
+The Government does however encourage employers to allow this where practical to do so.
+Many employers now acknowledge the importance of the birth of a child and let their employees either take paid time off or make up the time later.

 If you have been denied Statutory Maternity Pay or Statutory Paternity Pay or you don’t think you are receiving the right amount, and you believe your employer’s decision is wrong, then firstly you should ask your employer for their reasons and demand an explanation in writing.